 From the world’s longest wave to resorts that offer great breaks (and plenty more), some good spots to get your wetsuits on.

 Starkly furnished and dipped in earth tones, Amanwella was designed to enhance its beachside surroundings rather than disturb them.
-The 30 spacious suites are shaded by the many palm trees dotting the property and offer calming views of coconut groves and slivers of ocean.
-Mild temps allow adventurous guests to surf and take part in an assortment of other water-based activities all year (and a lengthy spa menu is there as an antidote to sore muscles).
-As expected, the resort’s eateries (Asian and Mediterranean cuisine at the Restaurant, salads and coconut charcoal-barbecued snacks at the Beach Club) provide an impressive seafood assortment.
-Feel free to bring the kids, complimentary babysitting services are available.
+The thirty spacious suites are shaded by the many palm trees dotting the property and offer views of coconut groves and slivers of ocean.
+Thanks to the consistently mild temps, guests can surf and take part in a mix of other water-based activities year-around.
+(A lengthy spa menu is there as an antidote to sore muscles.)
+As expected, the resort’s eateries (Asian and Mediterranean cuisine at the Restaurant, salads and coconut charcoal-barbecued snacks at the Beach Club) provide a consistently good seafood assortment.

 La Sultana OualidiaParc à Huîtres, Oualidia | +212.5233.66.595